Eling Tide Mill

 Dogs: Dogs are welcome on this walk and they are allowed inside the mill and café.

-Refreshments: Mill Café at the visitor’s centre or there is a picnic area with tables beside the quay.
+Refreshments: Mill Café at the visitor’s centre, The Anchor Inn or there is a picnic area with tables beside the quay.

 Toilets: There are public toilets in the car park.

-Public Transport: Totton train station is a ten minute walk away or Bluestar bus service 6 between Southampton and Lymington, or 8 between Southampton and Calshot, both stop at Batts Corner in Totton - follow the fingerpost to Eling Waterfront.
+Public Transport: Totton train station is a ten minute walk away.
+Bluestar bus service 6 between Southampton and Lymington, or 8 between Southampton and Calshot, stop at Batts Corner in Totton - follow the fingerpost to Eling Waterfront.

-Parking: The car park is free, but to access it from the east you will need to cross a toll bridge (£1).
+Parking: The main car park is free, but to access it from the east you will need to cross a toll bridge (£1).
 You can get that refunded if you visit the mill.
-Alternatively, there is some roadside parking near the quay (Postcode: SO40 9HB - W3W: ///rescue.vibe.forgot)
+Alternatively, there is some free parking on the quay on the eastern side, near The Anchor Inn (Postcode: SO40 9HB - W3W: ///rescue.vibe.forgot)

 The easy loop is full of bridges and boardwalks, from which you can view the wetlands.

-A mile long stroll, starting at Eling Quay will take you past Eling Tide Mill, Eling Great Marsh, Goatee Beach, Eling Church, Bartley Reach and will finish at the Visitor centre and café.
-The whole route has undergone recent improvements making it wheelchair and pushchair friendly.
+A gentle stroll, starting at Eling Quay will take you past Eling Tide Mill, Eling Great Marsh, Goatee Beach, Eling Church, Bartley Reach and will finish at the visitor centre and café.
+The whole route has undergone improvements making it wheelchair and pushchair friendly (with the exception of the small section up to the church).

 The Route

-2. You will then hit the boardwalk and should follow this, passing under some old oak trees along the way.
+This time, do not cross the bridge, but turn left into the car park.
+Cross the car park to the opposite side, passing the toilets on your left and then entering the cemetery.
+On the other side of the cemetery, you will hit the boardwalk and should follow this, passing under some old oak trees.
 You will sometimes pass viewing platforms and the mill pond should always be to your right.
 There were a few fairy doors scattered around.

-3. The path will bend around to your right, giving views back to the mill.
-Cross the wooden bridge going over Bratley Water and turn right.
+The boardwalks will bend around to your right, giving views back to the mill.
+Cross the wooden bridge going over Bartley Water and then turn right.
 Look out for a reed bed island on your right where swans nest.

-4. Follow the path to walk back towards the mill.
+Follow the path to return to the mill.
 You will arrive back beside the picnic area.
-The shop, visitor centre and café area are also all in this area.
+The shop, visitor centre and café area are also all in this area and the quay is also a popular place to go crabbing.

 Did you know?